Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Rooms of Weeping.md

 -   Strahdsmashesthecakeandbreaksthewindowto make the characters think something terrible has es­ caped and is now stalking them.

--   Strahd'shateassumesacorporealform,burstsout of the cake (the symbol of Sergei and Tatyana's love), and escapes through the window.
-"Strahd's hate" has the statistics of an invisible stalker and tries to kill whichever character is carrying the groom figurine.
+-   [[Strahd]]'shateassumesacorporealform,burstsout of the cake (the symbol of Sergei and [[Tatyana]]'s love), and escapes through the window. "[[Strahd]]'s hate" has the statistics of an invisible stalker and tries to kill whichever character is carrying the groom figurine.

     The room has wooden doors in the north and west walls, and an ornate steel door in the east wall (see area K35 for details).